wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-medical-device-sales-representative-bothell-tustuuorza.md

 position: Medical Device Sales Representative
 description: >-
-  Our Client, a leader in the Medical Device industry, is seeking a dedicated and results-driven Medical Device Sales Representative.
+  Our Client, a leader in the Medical Device industry, is seeking a dedicated and resultsdriven Medical Device Sales Representative.
 The role is based in Bothell, WA, a vibrant city nestled in the heart of the Pacific Northwest and surrounded by neighboring cities such as Kirkland, Woodinville, and Lynnwood.
   The successful candidate will have the primary responsibility of selling